KittyCAD/documentation/README.md

 See [`AGENTS.md`](./AGENTS.md) for generator commands and the exact ownership rules used by coding agents.

+## Image aspect ratios

+When adding a `FramedImage`, set `aspect` to the source image's width and height (or an equivalent ratio such as `1 / 1` for a square image).
+Run `npm run check:images` to compare these values with the image files.
+The pull request build runs the same check and rejects differences above 5%.

 ## Live content edit preview

 If you have access to our website repository and you'd like to live preview your content in the website as your write/edit it, head over to that repo's README to get instructions on how to set it up.